 Bright scarves, sturdy boots, and whooshing sounds are what you see and hear on the slopes as white powder rises in the air when skiers stop or change the trajectory.
 This is ski season in Burnsville, Minnesota.
 Easily accessible from Interstate 35, and 15 miles south of downtown Minneapolis, Burnsville has the Minnesota River near its northern border.
-The city is near completion on a major downtown renovation called Heart of the City, creating a pedestrian-friendly neighborhood full of locally owned businesses.
-This is a great place to visit, right outside Minneapolis, but it’s one of the only places in the surrounding area where you can ski during the winter—or definitely the only spot you can ski any time of year.
+The city is complete with a downtown area called Heart of the City, creating a pedestrian-friendly neighborhood full of locally owned businesses.
+This is a great place to visit, right outside Minneapolis, but it’s one of the only places in the surrounding area where you can ski during the winter—and definitely the only spot you can ski before the snow hits the ground.

 Located just over a mile from Burnsville Center, the urban Buck Hill is very convenient for metro winter sports enthusiasts as well.
 Ready to wind down after a day of skiing or snow tubing?
 Grab a seat at the large fire-pit seating area and watch other snow fans at play.

-When you need a break from shopping, you can see a movie at Paragon Odyssey 15 IMAX located in the parking lot of Burnsville Center where you can sink into a plush electric recliner and put up the footrest.
+When you need a break from shopping, you can see a movie at CMX Odyssey located in the parking lot of Burnsville Center where you can sink into a plush electric recliner and put up the footrest.
 There’s even a Club Level with VIP Reserved Seats, available only for the 21-and-older crowd, after 4 p.m.

-In the heart of the city, Burnsville’s pedestrian-friendly downtown area is full of more shopping and dining options as well as parks and the Ames Center, host of national and local concerts, theater performances and comedy shows.
+The Heart of the City, Burnsville’s pedestrian-friendly downtown area, is full of more shopping and dining options as well as parks and the Ames Center, host of national and local concerts, theater performances and comedy shows.